jconkli07/Engineering_4_Notebook/README.md

 green = digitalio.DigitalInOut(board.GP16)
 green.direction = digitalio.Direction.OUTPUT

-button = digitalio.DigitalInOut(board.GP11) #Setup to read the button and get the pressed value button.direction = digitalio.Direction.INPUT
+button = digitalio.DigitalInOut(board.GP2) #Setup to read the button and get the pressed value button.direction = digitalio.Direction.INPUT
 button.pull = digitalio.Pull.UP

-while not button.value: #Waits until button.value=True, which is when the button is pressed
+while button.value: #Waits until button.value=True, which is when the button is pressed
     time.sleep(0.1)

 for x in range(10,0,-1):        #Loops 10 times, with x going from 10 and ending at 1